Transport information geometry I: Riemannian calculus on probability simplex: Introduction

-In literature, the Riemannian structures of density manifold $(\mathcal{P}(M), g_W)$ have been studied from the differential structures of the base manifold $M$, by the novel works of Lafferty \cite{Lafferty}, Otto \cite{otto2001}, Lott \cite{Lott} and Gigli \cite{Gigli}.
+In literature, the Riemannian structure of density manifold $\mathcal{P}(M)$ has been studied from the differential structures of $M$, by the works of Lafferty \cite{Lafferty}, Lott \cite{Lott} and Gigli \cite{Gigli}.
 In \cite{Lafferty}, guiding by the stochastic mechanics, the Riemannian and symplectic structures of density manifold are introduced by the tangent vectors in the base manifold $M$.
 This approach follows Moser's theorem \cite{Moser}.
-The density manifold is viewed as the quotient of the group of diffeomorphisms in $M$ which preserve the Riemannian volume of $M$.
-The gradient operator in density manifold is derived by Otto \cite{otto2001}.
-In this approach, the dual coordinate system is used, which is often named Otto calculus \cite{vil2008}.
-The geometric calculations in this dual coordinate system have been done in \cite{Lott}, in which the curvature tensor in density manifold is established by the ones in $M$. \cite{Gigli} develops a rigorous second order analysis on the space of probability measures with the finite second moment.
-In contrast to their works, we study the geometry of density manifold by embedding it to the positive measure space.
-Thus the geometry formulas are given in Euclidean ($L^2$) coordinates.
-They are given directly from the Riemannian metric tensor, the inverse of linear Laplacian operator.
-This angle lets us derive the geometry formulas of probability simplex supported on both graphs and base manifold $M$.
+The density manifold is viewed as the quotient of the group of diffeomorphisms in $M$ which preserve the Riemannian volume of $M$; By the notation of \cite{otto2001}, similar geometric calculations have been done in \cite{Lott}, in which the curvature tensor in density manifold is established by the ones in $M$. \cite{Gigli} proves the regularity issues of second-order operators in $\mathcal{P}(\mathbb{R}^d)$.
+Different from the approach of diffeomorphisms in $M$, we study the geometry of probability and density manifold by the linear weighted Laplacian operator.
+This angle gives the geometry formulas of probability simplex supported on both finite graphs and continuous states.
+Besides, the canonical volume form on density manifold is asked by \cite{WD}.
+We introduce the one in the discrete probability manifold.

-We note that the idea of embedding probability simplex into positive octant is motivated by Shahshahani metric \cite{Fisher-Rao1}, also called Fisher-Rao metric in information geometry \cite{Amari, IG}.
-And the $L^2$-Wasserstein metric tensor in probability simplex is closely related to the osmotic diffusion considered in Nelson's stochastic mechanics \cite{Lafferty, Nelson2}.
-In addition, the connection between $\Gamma_2$ operator and the metric tensor of density manifold follows the work of Nelson \cite{Nelson2}, Bakery-{\'E}mery \cite{BE}, Lott-Villani-Strum \cite{Lott_Villani, strum} and the study of Yano's formula \cite{li-theory, Yano}.
+It is worth mentioning that the idea of embedding probability manifold into positive octant is motivated by the Shahshahani metric \cite{Fisher-Rao1}, also called the Fisher-Rao metric in information geometry \cite{Amari, divergence, IG2}.
+And the metric tensor in probability manifold is based on the linear weighted Laplacian matrix.
+This operator is closely related to the osmotic diffusion considered in Nelson's stochastic mechanics \cite{Lafferty, Nelson2}.
+Besides, the connection between the Bakery-{\'E}mery $\Gamma_2$ operator and the metric tensor of density manifold follows the work of \cite{BE, Nelson2, OV} and the study of Yano's formula \cite{li-theory, Yano}.